cpsource/DeFooocus/readme.md

 This is just a fork (and a fork of forks), we are not the authors of this creation, all thanks to [llyasviel](https://github.com/lllyasviel).

+See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for an overview of how DeFooocus starts and processes a generation request.

 [>>> DeFooocus on CivitAI <<<](https://civitai.com/models/519557)

 ![preview](assets/preview.png)